apache/maven-site/content/markdown/tools/mvnup.md

 ## Usage

+The tool itself is called using the `mvnup` command.
-In general the Maven Update Tool needs three information to run:
+In general the Maven Update Tool needs three information to execute successfully:

 1. The desired execution mode,
 2. the target model version, and
 3. the part(s) of the `pom.xml` that should be upgraded.

-The tool provides two execution modes:
+The tool provides two execution modes (goals):
 The first one is a dry check to see if an upgrade of the `pom.xml` files is possible and which parts would be changed.
 The second mode actual updates the files and applies all applicable upgrades provided by the tool.
+To execute a dry run pass `--check` to the tool, for an upgrade use `--apply`.

-With the model version argument you control if your project should be upgraded to model version 4.0.0 or the new 4.1.0 version.
+With the `--model-version` argument you control if your project should be upgraded to model version 4.0.0 or the new 4.1.0 version.
 Model version 4.0.0 is fully compatible to be executed on Maven 3, while projects with a model version 4.1.0 can only be build, using Maven 4.
+If not specified the tool will target model version 4.0.0.

-The tool allows you to update all or only certain parts of your Build POM.
+The tool allows you to update all or only certain parts of your Build POM, by passing upgrade options to the execution.
-In most cases you want it to check / update all parts, but you can also restrict it to the following:
+In most cases you want it to check / update all parts.
+This is achieved by either passing `-all` or no upgrade option, making it the default behavior.
+To specify one or multiple upgrades the following upgrade options can be used:

-- model: Only fixes parts effecting the model version, for example XML elements of the `pom.xml`.
+- `--model`: Only upgrades those parts of the `pom.xml` that are in compatible with Maven 4, for example XML elements or expressions.
-- plugins: Only plugin and plugin management section are updated.
+- `--plugins`: Only plugin and plugin management section are updated.
-- inference: Remove duplicate dependency and plugin information.
+- `--infer`: Remove duplicate dependency and plugin information that can be inferred by Maven.

+The tool will provide a detailed output, which includes much information about the passed execution mode, upgrade options and how the different parts of your Build POM were affected by the tool's execution.
+Please see belows example section of this article for an output example.

 ## More arguments